plumvillage/newsletter/src/2024/en/articles/sr-hien-hanh--the-calling.md

 > Breathing in, I saw that this body my mother had given me was still healthy and at peace.
 > Breathing out, I saw that my spiritual practice and insights continued to be nourished by Thay.

 Thay and my mother manifested in my heart at the same time.
-Thay and my mother were one, warm and sweet as in Thay’s *A Rose for your Pocket*:
+Thay and my mother were one, warm and sweet as in Thay’s *A Rose for Your Pocket*:

 <div class="verse"><p>“Mother, you are a gentle stream.<br/>
 Mother, you are an angelic song,<br/>